Angelo Mosca

 Angelo Valentino Mosca (February 13, 1937 – November 6, 2021) was an American professional football player and professional wrestler.
 He was a defensive lineman in the Canadian Football League (CFL).
-As a wrestler, Mosca was known by the nicknames King Kong Mosca and The Mighty Hercules.
+As a wrestler, Mosca was known by the nicknames King Kong Mosca and the Mighty Hercules.
 He had a son, Angelo Jr., who also wrestled.
 Mosca was elected to the Canadian Football Hall of Fame in 1987, the Hamilton Sports Hall of Fame in 2012, and the Ontario Sports Hall of Fame in 2013.

 Early life

 The second oldest boy in a family of four boys and seven girls, Mosca was born on February 13, 1937, in Waltham, Massachusetts, to Agnes and Angelo Mosca.
-His father Angelo was an immigrant from Panni in southern Italy, and his mother's mother was an African-American (and also half-Italian and half-Black), which was kept a secret from neighbours in their segregated, working-class neighbourhood in Waltham since New England wasn't known for its racial tolerance at the time.
-Mosca's parents were alcoholics, and he was often neglected and abused by them, which opted Mosca to run away from home at the age of 16.
+His father Angelo was an immigrant from Panni in southern Italy, and his mother's mother was an African-American (and also half-Italian and half-Black), which was kept a secret from neighbours in their segregated, working-class neighbourhood in Waltham since New England was not known for its racial tolerance at the time.
+Mosca's parents were alcoholics, and he was often neglected and abused by them, which led Mosca to run away from home at the age of 16.
 His father died in 1986, and his mother died at the age of 93.